kymb0/kymb0.github.io/_posts/2025-12-21-LLM_Security_Part_1.md

 ---
 layout: single
 title: "LLM Security Part 1: Architecture, What Are You Attacking"
-excerpt: "LLM security is receiving increased attention due to both integration cadence and severity of compromise [when things go wrong](https://www.businessinsider.com/chevrolet-dealer-chatbot-tricked-selling-car-one-dollar-2023-12).
+excerpt: "LLM security is receiving increased attention due to both integration cadence and when things go wrong.
 This is a two-part technical series on attacking LLM implementations."
 date: 2025-12-20
 header:
   thumb: /assets/images/llm/pepe_note_taking.jpg